We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 What states allow tiny houses with friendly regulations?

 People move to Florida every year for the sparkling ocean views and morning strolls on the beach.
 This is why the housing market is more expensive.
 It also may be one reason why so many tiny home enthusiasts have decided to start their lives there.
-It’s easier to build than buy an existing house, especially since local laws have been updated to accommodate these communities.
+It’s easier to build than buy an existing house, especially since local laws accommodate these communities.

 The range of counties that offer space for construction has created flourishing tiny home communities in country and waterfront settings.
 Places like the Gracious Tiny House Park even offer full-time parking for RV houses, which makes the state a world of opportunity for homeowners with all kinds of living-space bucket list items.